seilylook/flutter-riverpod/README.md

 # Flutter Riverpod

-This repository aims to provide a comprehensive understanding of Flutter's state management using Riverpod.
+This repository aims to provide a comprehensive understanding of Flutter's state management using `Riverpod`.

-## Dependenct
+## Dependency

 ```
 dependencies: